acend/go-basics-training/content/en/docs/basics/interfaces.md

 ```

 All types that implement the method `String()` and return a `string` implement the `Stringer` interface.
 Types implicitly implement an interface if they implement the required methods.
-Other than in for example Java we don't have to explicitly specify that a certain type implements an inteface (`implements`).
+This is different to many other language where we have to explicitly specify that a certain type implements an inteface (e.g. in Java with `implements`).

 In the following example `User` and `Group` implement the `Stringer` interface.